 How Translators Showcase Their Talent to Translation Agencies

-Below are nine methods freelance translators have used when sending us their CVs.
+Below are nine methods freelance translators have used when sending CVs to The Translator’s Studio.
 There are pros and cons with these techniques.
 Knowing them will help you have more success in showcasing your talent to agencies.

-Brevity is good, but a line like this begs the sarcastic response: “Why would I?”
-If you don’t put your language combination in the subject line, and key credentials and prices in the cover email, you create work for the project manager.
-Downloading a translator’s CV requires an extra click, and you’ve given them nothing in the cover email to make them think it’s worth the effort.
+With the cover email, brevity is good, but if all you write to the project manager is “please see CV attached”, it begs the sarcastic response: “Why would I?”
+If you don’t include your key credentials in the cover email, you create work for the project manager.
+Downloading a translator’s CV requires an extra click.
+In this example, there’s nothing in the cover email to make the receiver think it’s worth the effort.

 2. Lengthy cover email giving lots of specifics about translation projects and work experience

 If you’re doing the opposite of the person in point 1, then you’re going too far the other way.
 If you’re quoting for a specific job, then it’s good to mention related experience.
 But think in terms of key facts and consider your reader’s attention span.
 Lists and bullet points can be helpful in a cover email because they let the project manager scan through quickly.

 See the article “How to Write an Effective Email for a Translation Agency” by Gwenydd Jones for some helpful hints and templates.